kawaicheung/book-on-naming-things/manuscript/Ch_OnBooleans.md

 }
 ```

 Now, the conditional reads more fluidly -- "If the issue is assigned" rather than "If the issue's assignee is not `null`".
 There are other viable names I consider with the boolean like `HasAssignee` or `AssigneeExists`.
-But, `IsAssigned` feels slightly more appropriate to me.
+But, `IsAssigned` reads slightly more appropriately to me -- it focuses the attention more on the issue rather than the assignee.
+It also avoids some of the technical stiffness that the word `Exists` conveys.
+Yes, we're programmers.
+But, we're readers first.

 A few weeks later, I have a new requirement in a different part of the codebase.
 If the issue is not assigned to anyone and it's deleted, I want to notify the project admins of the deletion.